david201601/photo-slideshow-ubersicht-widget/README.md

-# Gmail widget for Übersicht
+# Photo slideshow widget for Übersicht

 This Übersicht widget is a configurable photo slide show widget which shows random images periodically from a folder.